Neoster/node-sox/README.md

 }, 5000); // Stop after 5 seconds
 ```

-## Documentation

-For detailed documentation and API reference, please see [here](https://link-to-your-documentation).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Neoster/node-sox/blob/main/LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please check the [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## Acknowledgments